-- Use screen menu bar: if checked ELAN will use the screen menu bar in Mac OS - Use Mac Look and Feel: if checked ELAN will use the Mac OS Look and Feel.
+- Use screen menu bar: if checked ELAN will use the screen menu bar in Mac OS. - Use Mac Look and Feel: if checked ELAN will use the Mac OS Look and Feel.
 Otherwise a platform independent (i.e. Java) look and feel is used.
 Note that if the option Use screen menu bar is checked, ELAN will use the Mac Look and Feel, even if you have Use Mac Look and Feelunchecked. - Use Mac File Dialog: if checked ELAN will use a dialog which is similar to the native Mac OS file dialog.
-Otherwise a platform independent (i.e. Java) file dialog. - Media Framework: Select either Cocoa QT or Quicktime for Java - Use detached media window: if checked ELAN will show the media in a separate window by default.
+Otherwise a platform independent (i.e. Java) file dialog. - Media Framework: select either - -Java AV Foundation Framework this integrates a fully native AudioVideo Foundation based player. - Java AV Foundation Framework (Java Rendering) in this case the decoding is performed by AV Foundation, the rendering in Java (less performance). - -JavaFX Media Framework for (.mp4 and .wav). - -VLC Player Library only partial support on macOS, the video rendering is performed in Java. - -Java Sound (.wav) an audio player based on the Java Sound API.